nymtech/nym/documentation/operators/src/nodes/DP Rules.md

 1. All communications and important announcements take place on Nym’s Matrix server.
 Operators are expected to register an account with Matrix and follow Nym’s relevant channels on Matrix: [announcements channel](https://matrix.to/#/%23node-ops-announcements:nymtech.chat) [node operators chat](https://matrix.to/#/%23operators:nymtech.chat)
 2. These rules are subject to change.
 Changes will always be announced on the Matrix channels listed above.
 Please make sure you follow Matrix channels above regularly for the latest updates.
 Not following the latest update may result in losing your delegation.
-3. Your node will stay in the Program until it reaches 100% of saturation.
-At this point, you complete the Program and the delegation will be withdrawn from your node.
+3. Your node will stay in the Program until it manages to attract additional delegations and reach 100% of saturation.
+At this point, you complete the Program and the treasury delegation will be withdrawn from your node, leaving you with 75% saturation and a high chance of active set.
 You may re-apply with a different node.

 ## Server Requirements
 4. Every server must meet the following minimum requirements:<br>